John H. Bryan III

 Senior Lecturer in the Art History Department at the University of Sussex, formerly Head of Historic Buildings and Research at Historic Royal Palaces.
 Art historian specialising in the art, architecture and design of the late 19th and early 20th centuries.
 Author of seven books including C.F.A.
 Voysey (Phaidon, 1995), The Arts and crafts home (Pavilion, 2000), and Arts and crafts gardens (V&A, 2005).

 Retired corporate treasurer and corporate recovery specialist.
-Chairman of Halwill Parish Council, Devon.
-Former chairman of The Winsford Trust (owner of the Winsford Cottage Hospital).
+Former chairman of The Winsford Trust (previous owner of the Winsford Cottage Hospital).
 Lover of architecture, and of all things Italian, especially art, architecture and food!

-Leadership and team development consultant in the public sector.
+Leadership and team development consultant, facilitator and coach, specialising in government and the public and third sectors.
 MA in History (Cambridge), and MLitt in Art History (St Andrews), where her dissertation on the work of Baillie Scott and Lorimer was published under the title Two houses in Fife.
-Julie is rekindling her academic interest in architectural history through the Voysey Society.
+Julie has recently completed an MSc in Coaching and Behavioural Change at Henley Business School, where she is now an external tutor on postgraduate programmes.

 Interior designer, now retired, specialising in museums, galleries, theatres, and many international 5* hotels.
 Other passions include Alvis motor cars, Bedford Park (where he lives) and painting.

 Qualified dentist.
 Former Clinical Director of NHS community dental services in Berkshire, and Medical Director of an NHS Trust.
-Now Chairman of the Medical Museum at the Royal Berkshire Hospital and a volunteer at the National Trust’s Basildon Park.
+Now Governor of the Royal Berkshire NHS Foundation Trust and chairman of its Medical Museum, and a volunteer at the National Trust’s Basildon Park.
 Has been fascinated by the life, work and context of CFA Voysey since seeing at the age of 12 a drawing of one of his houses.
 Interested also in music and art, especially of the 19th and 20th century.

 Retired industrialist.
 F.T.I.
 C.TECH., F.C.I.M., F.R.S.A., F.B.I.T.
 Part owner of Moor Crag for over 30 years.
 Patron of Blackwell since its inception.